What Is Abfraction?

 We at 172 NYC Dental are trained to prevent abfractions from occurring.
 An ounce of prevention is worth a pound of cure.
 If they exist we can treat them conservatively, expertly.

 We look forward to seeing you at our beautiful, safe, ultra-modern office.
 Your consultation is complimentary.
-Make an appointment today.
+Call us at 646-921-5541 and make an appointment today.